ntnrdt/data-structure/README.md

-Hey, in this project you'll find a few examples of binary searches.
+Hi, in this project you'll find a few examples of binary searches.

 BinarySearch:
   * Linear Search